 Alli Chastain formed TVH in late 2010.
 Since then the band has thrived in the Fort Smith, AR region and traveled coast-to-coast in the United States.
-What began as an acoustic duo has developed into an American melodic hard rock experience, featuring dual guitar leads as well as an electric cello.
+What began as an acoustic duo has developed into an American pop-punk and hard rock experience, featuring dual guitar leads as well as an electric cello.
 The five-piece shredding ensemble has played a 14-state tour reaching California, rocked a summer residency in Dallas playing occasional shows at Six Flags Over Texas, and joined Mark “The Animal” Mendoza of classic hair metal band Twisted Sister in Long Island.
-In addition to the countless shows local and afar, the band has released five singles that were released together as an EP in 2020.
-The band recently released the music video for “Toxicutie” which is included with additional bonus content on the EP.
+In addition to the countless shows local and afar, the band released an EP, "Still Standing," in 2020 and is currently working on its follow up.

 The TVH founder adds her soulful vocals, riotous screams, and bewitching cello to the forefront of the ensemble.
 Alli’s signature purple cello is a Cecilio CCO-100 outfitted with a piezo pickup.
 One of her favorite moments in TVH’s decade of history was touching the sands of Long Beach, California.
 She takes pride in the band’s coastal reach and hopes to take them overseas.